 Let’s look at this tour operator from Florida as an example; I’ve blurred their name from their website to not embarrass them.
 They offer boat tours of a beautiful town on Florida’s Atlantic coast.
 Now tell me, based on the photos on their site, would you be excited to take a tour with this company?

 The area of Florida that this tour is in is beautiful, boasting stunning views and scenery.
 These photos just don’t do it justice.
 Let’s start with the center photo.
 It’s a photo of the waterbus going into the water.
 The glaring issue here is that nothing is in focus, and the photo is blurry.
-Aside from that, they photos lighting and angle highlights the murky shore and seaweed.
+Aside from that, the photo’s lighting and angle highlights the murky shore and seaweed.
 It doesn’t look like it’s going to be a beautiful ride through Florida’s beautiful and blue ocean, something other Florida tour operators offer and show off with the photos on their website.

 Unfortunately, it only gets worse for this Florida tour operator.
 When you scroll further down the site, you see this photo of the waterbus:

 To be honest, this photo terrifies me.
 Aside from the photo being blurry, the way the bus/boat hybrid is hitting the water does not suggest a relaxing ride!
-It looks like I’m about to get a serious case of whiplash, and the photo’s over-exposure and harsh contrast are only adding to my feeling of discomfort and disorientation.
+It looks like I’m about to get a serious case of whiplash, and the photo’s over-exposure and harsh contrast are only adding to my feelings of discomfort and disorientation.

 There’s no way to tell which type of camera this tour operator used to take photos, but I’m certain that if they had known how to use an iPhone, a quick snap with it would have done a better job.

-Having great, high quality, professional photos is one of the most important aspects for a tour operator.
-For one, having beautiful photos will make others want to go on your tours, and see the sites for themselves.
+Having great, high-quality, professional photos is one of the most important aspects for a tour operator.
+For one, having beautiful photos will make others want to go on your tours and see the sites for themselves.

-In addition, having high quality photos will also add legitimacy to your tours.
-People are paying for the experience and they want to feel like they’re giving their money to an experienced and professional tour operator.
-The quality of your website’s photos is the easiest way to portray professionalism, and the quickest way to turn people off if you don’t get it right.
+In addition, having high-quality photos will also add legitimacy to your tours.
+People are paying for the experience, and they want to feel like they’re giving their money to an experienced and professional tour operator.
+The quality of your website’s photos is the easiest way to portray professionalism and the quickest way to turn people off if you don’t get it right.
 If you have blurry, badly lit photos, they won’t take you seriously, and your tours will appear unappealing and unattractive.

 In days gone by, the only way to ensure you had website-ready shots was to purchase an expensive camera or hire a professional photographer.
-Today, all you need is access to an iPhone, preferably a recent edition, and an idea of how to take great photos using an iPhone.
+Today, all you need is access to an iPhone, preferably a recent version, and an idea of how to take great photos using an iPhone.